ebureauet/TimeCircles/README.md

+# Fork of Time Circles
+This is customized for use with a Sitecore project as snippet template.

 > Unfortunately I am limited in what I can do with these pages.
 For better formatted documentation, see: http://git.wimbarelds.nl/TimeCircles/readme.php

 # TimeCircles documentation